Base Stats: 90 HP / 92 Atk / 75 Def / 92 SpA / 85 SpD / 60 Spe

 Abilities: Trace / Download / Analytic

-With the advent of Eviolite, what was once a niche OU counter has become a very intimidating tank capable of coming in on some of the top threats of OU and forcing them out.
-With Eviolite equipped, the range of attacks that can reliably KO Porygon2 shrink immensely, mostly leaving only powerful STAB Fighting attacks.
-Immense bulk, a fantastic ability in Trace, and reliable recovery enables Porygon2 to easily come in on many threats, such as Heatran, Gliscor, and Intimidate Salamence and Gyarados, and use their abilities against them.
+Porygon2 stands out as an intimidating tank capable of coming in on some of the top threats in OU and forcing them out.
+With Eviolite equipped, the range of attacks that can reliably KO Porygon2 shrink immensely, leaving boosted and super effective attacks as the only ones that can effectively take it out.
+Immense bulk, a fantastic ability in Trace, and reliable recovery enable Porygon2 to easily come in on many threats, such as Heatran, Gliscor, and Intimidate Salamence and Gyarados, and use their abilities against them.
 Ice Beam and Thunderbolt give it great coverage, Thunder Wave lets it provide paralysis support, and Recover offsets the loss of Leftovers healing.
-All in all, don't underestimate this strange duck, for it is an incredibly bulky tank capable of halting your sweeps and crippling your team
+With Download or Analytic, it can even hit pretty hard on the offensive side of things.

 Base Stats: 95 HP / 85 Atk / 85 Def / 65 SpA / 65 SpD / 35 Spe